amrry/csesoc-constitution/README.md

 # 8 ELECTIONS

     8.1 Nominations for the Executive positions shall open during Arc-affiliated club's AGM period, or the week leading up to it.
+        8.1.1 In the event of a vacant Executive position, nominations must be opened within ten (10) business days of the position becoming vacant.
     8.2 Nominations must remain open until the later of:
         8.2.1 one calendar week after nominations open; or 8.2.2 there are at least two (2) nominees for Co-presidents and one (1) nominee for each